noeg18/My-Projects/README.md

 # My projects!

-Hi :wave: I am Nagat and welcome to my 'My Projects' repository, in which I will be introducing the most exciting projects I have worked on.
+Hi :wave: I am Nagat and welcome to this repository, in which I will be introducing the most exciting projects I have worked on.
 Most of these projects I have completed as part of my MSc Computer Science (Conversion) at the University of Bristol.
-Others, I have been working on in my own time to get stuck into the technologies and tools I am most interested in!
+Others I have been working on in my own time to get stuck into the technologies and tools I am most interested in!

 ## 📑 Table of Contents